opensearch-project/documentation-website/_opensearch/rest-api/index-apis/create-index.md

 ## Index naming restrictions

-OpenSearch indices have the following naming restrictions:
+OpenSearch indexes have the following naming restrictions:

 - All letters must be lowercase.
 - Index names can't begin with underscores (`_`) or hyphens (`-`).